A Guide To Surviving Taksim, Istanbul, With Your Sanity Intact

 You also have musicians playing for money, which causes crowds to gather.
 Then, you have to try and get around the crowd when people are walking at you from all directions.

-It’s one of those situations that you won’t get until you’ve been in the middle of it.
+It’s one of those situations that you won’t understand until you’ve experienced it yourself.

 So, how can you enjoy Taksim without feeling like you need to lay down for a few hours in a darkened room afterward?